MileHacker Logo

 Iconic Landmarks

 The Cape May Lighthouse, completed in 1859, is a prominent navigational aid offering breathtaking panoramic views from its 199 steps.
-Tourists can explore its history and enjoy stunning sunsets over the Atlantic Ocean and Delaware Bay.
+Tourists can explore its past and enjoy stunning sunsets over the Atlantic Ocean and Delaware Bay.

 Must-Visit Landmarks